JonusR/Sxos-a-Atmosfera/README.md

-This pack includes several components, which is the latest version of Hekate, Atmosphere, Tinfoil and Super  and some payloads like the latest version of Lockpick_RCM, and Tegraexplorer along with its Scripts.
-This pack also contains the SX Gear 1.1 Boot.dat file.
 ## HOW TO INSTALL THE PACK.
 1. Delete the existing Atmosphere, Config , Bootloader, Sept folder from your SD card 1.1   OJO NO ELIMINA LA CARPETA NINTENDO , EMUMMC , BACKUP.